 To meet this commitment we will:

-- Meet or exceed all applicable environmental regulations, standards and laws.
+Meet all applicable environmental regulations, standards and laws

-- Implement specific measures to prevent pollution and minimize energy and material consumption and reduce waste at source through ‘replace, reduce, recover, reuse and recycle’ initiatives.
+Implement specific measures to prevent pollution and minimise energy and material consumption and reduce waste at source through ‘replace, reduce, recover, reuse and recycle’ initiatives